lowRISC/opentitan/hw/ip/keymgr_dpe/doc/theory_of_operation.md

 The very first advance call only latches the OTP root key, therefore most of these registers are ignored during the first call.
 The only relevant registers (or register fields) during the first advance call are: `CONTROL_SHADOWED.OPERATION`, `CONTROL_SHADOWED.SLOT_DST_SEL` and `START`.
 In particular, the destination slot for the UDS is chosen by SW, and there is no designated special slot for the UDS.
+Moreover, since the destination slot for this first advance call has no parent, its `boot_stage` value is not incremented but initialized to `0`.
 This initial latching can only be done once unless keymgr_dpe is reset.
 If the OTP root key is not valid during the latching cycle, keymgr_dpe moves to `Invalid`state.